-Above is the scene shortly after the crash on 23 January 1970...note the damage to the port propeller.
+Above is the scene shortly after Max Conrad's crash landing at Pole on 23 January 1970 (BL [photo credits are detailed on the second page])...note the damage to the port propeller.
 Who was Max Conrad and how did he get to this point on his second attempt to fly around the world via the Poles?
 A bit of explanation, if only to demystify some of the sights and sounds of his unfortunate visit to Pole...

 In 1943 he became the chief pilot for Honeywell in Minneapolis; in 1948 he ventured across the Atlantic in a new Piper Pacer to visit his family which had gone to live in Switzerland.
 Not a good idea--the aircraft was impounded in Thule where he was thought to be a spy.
 He was freed and rejoined his family, and this venture turned into the start of his lifetime partnership with aircraft manufacturer William Piper.